Optimal Control of the Operating Regime of a Single Electron Double Quantum Dot: Conclusion

 \section{Conclusion}

-It was shown that an algorithmic approach to designing control pulses by iterating towards a target operator rather than a target state leads to state-robust control pulses for DQD operating regime transfers.
-Qubit eigenstate transfers can be executed $72.5\%$ faster using this optimal control approach relative to adiabatic transfers, reducing the control time from $193$~ns to $52.8$~ns.
-For any arbitrary state, average transfer fidelity is increased from $97.3\%$ to $99.5\%$, without requiring a priori knowledge of the qubit state.
+It was shown that an algorithmic approach based on GRAPE to designing control pulses by iterating towards a target operator rather than a target state leads to state-robust control pulses for DQD operating regime transfers.
+When the qubit is prepared in a known Hamiltonian eigenstate, the operating regime transfer can be executed significantly faster than with a standard adiabatic pulse while reaching fidelities greater than $99\%$.
+When the qubit is prepared in any other arbitrary state, optimal control pulses which have been filtered and windowed for experimental feasibility reach fidelities greater than $99\%$ without a priori knowledge of the qubit state, which was not possible using linear ramping of the electrical parameters.